Imperial Boredom Imperial Boredom

 Publisher Description

 Imperial Boredom offers a radical reconsideration of the British Empire during its heyday in the nineteenth century.
-Challenging the long-established view that that the Empire was about adventure and excitement, Auerbach draws on personal accounts to argue that boredom was central to the experience of Empire.
+Challenging the long-established view that the empire was about adventure and excitement, with heroic men and intrepid women eagerly spreading commerce and civilization around the globe, this thoroughly researched, engagingly written, and lavishly illustrated account suggests instead that boredom was central to the experience of empire.

 GENRE